26 of the Top Winemakers In Tokaj

 Sauska - Gábor Rakaczki (location; 66 hectares / 163 acres; [email protected]; +36 20 535 3000)

 Sauska is one of the most ambitious and largest Tokaj wineries currently (and among the few practicing organic viticulture).
 Sparkling wines account for the majority of the 500,000 bottles annually produced.
-Apart from the furmint, Sauska also believes in grapes traditionally not associated with Tokaj, for example chardonnay and pinot noir, which are used both for their dries and sparklings.
+Sauska believes also in grapes traditionally not associated with Tokaj, for example chardonnay and pinot noir, which are used both for their dries and sparklings along with the furmint.
 Sauska wines tend to be precise, balanced, and fresh (the aszús aren't too sweet).
-Their soon-to-be-completed winery building and restaurant – just outside the village of Mád – is a true eye candy and well worth visiting also for its views and architecture.
+Their soon-to-be-completed winery building and restaurant – just outside the village of Mád – is a true eye-candy and well worth visiting also for its views and architecture.

 Kikelet Pince - Stephanie Berecz (Tarcal; 5 hectares / 12 acres; [email protected]; +3630 636 9046)